eiriksteen/ROS2SampleProject/README.md

   </details>

 ### Task: Final test
 Now you need to put everything you have learned to the test.
-Create a package in the Assignment4 directory by calling
+Create a package in the src directory by calling
 ```bash
 ros2 pkg create --build-type ament_python <package_name>
 ```
 In this package &ndash; create a node with a service that makes the turtle move in a circle.